Vyral/base-template/_posts/2019-12-03-why-we-conduct-annual-mortgage-reviews-with-our-clients.md

 tags:
   - Home Buyer Tips
 excerpt: >-
-  Your mortgage lender will not only be with you every step of the way in the buying process, but long after as well.
+  Your mortgage lender will be with you every step of the way not just during the buying process, but also long after it.
 Find out why in today’s message.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Wade+Betz/Why+We+Conduct+Annual+Mortgage+Reviews+With+Our+Clients.mp4
 pullquote: >-